 HomeFinanceCoinbase

-Updated for 2026
+Updated for 2026-06-26

 The tools that actually matter day to day

-For anything you plan to hold for a while, look at Coinbase Wallet, which is separate from the main exchange account and puts the keys in your hands.
-We moved a test amount across and the steps were clearly labeled.
-Also bookmark the official site and only ever type the address yourself, since fake Coinbase pages are a classic trap and clicking a link from an email is asking for trouble.
-Finally, export your transaction history as a CSV every so often.
-It takes seconds on desktop and your future self will thank you at tax time.
+Two more habits.
+Bookmark the official site and only ever type the address yourself, because fake Coinbase pages are a long-running scam and clicking a link from an email is how people get drained.
+And export your transaction history as a CSV every so often.
+On the website it takes seconds, and your future self will thank you at tax time, especially if you trade across more than one coin.

-The limits and downsides to know about
+The limits and the costs to know about

 Good alternatives if Coinbase is not the fit